OpenST/mosaic-chains/README.md

 The default directory for mosaic to store mosaic chain data is `~/.mosaic`.
 You can specify a different directory with the `--mosaic-dir` option.

+### Postgres Credentials

+The Graph uses Postgres for storing data from chain.
+Default user & password which are used can be found [here](src/bin/GraphOptions.ts).
+One can override these values by passing `--graph-postgres-user` / `--graph-postgres-password-file` (path to file containing password) in `./mosaic start` command.

+Note : As per the current implementation of Docker postgres image, user is created with the given password when `./mosaic start` runs for this first time.
+To change these credentials, one will have to manually connect to this postgres instance and alter user (to change password) / create user & give privilages to database (to use a new user) using standard postgres commands.

 ### Available chains

 Usually, you want to run a combination of at least one origin chain with at least one matching auxiliary chain.